Textless Speech-to-Speech Translation on Real Data: Experimental Setup

-For the second baseline system, we incorporate target speaker information in the model by concatenating a d-vector speaker embedding~\citep{variani2014deep} to each frame of the speech encoder output and appending a linear layer to map the concatenated feature vectors to the same dimension as the original encoder output~\citep{jia2019direct}.
+\paragraph{S2UT with \textit{reduced}~\origunit} First, we consider a basic setup by training the S2UT system using \textit{reduced} \origunit~extracted from the target multi-speaker speech with mHuBERT~\citep{lee2021direct}.
+For the second baseline, we concatenate a d-vector speaker embedding~\citep{variani2014deep} to each frame of the speech encoder output to incorporate target speaker information.
+A linear layer is applied to map the concatenated feature vectors to the same dimension as the original encoder output.
 The 256-dimensional speaker embedding, which remains fixed during the S2UT model training, is extracted from a speaker verification model pre-trained on VoxCeleb2~\citep{chung2018voxceleb2}.
 During inference, we use the speaker embedding averaged from all audios from the TTS dataset of the target language.

 \paragraph{S2T+TTS} We transcribe all the S2ST data with open-sourced ASR models (Section~\ref{sec:evaluation}) and train a S2T+TTS system for each language pair.
 We build 2000 unigram subword units~\citep{kudo2018subword} from the ASR decoded text as the target.
-For TTS, we explore two approaches: \begin{enumerate*}[label=(\arabic*)] \item transformer TTS~\citep{li2019neural}, and \item text-to-unit (T2U). \end{enumerate*} The transformer TTS model has a text encoder, a spectrogram decoder and a HiFi-GAN vocoder~\citep{kong2020hifi}.
+For TTS, we explore two approaches: \begin{enumerate*}[label=(\arabic*)] \item Transformer TTS~\citep{li2019neural}, and \item text-to-unit (T2U). \end{enumerate*} The Transformer TTS model has a text encoder, a spectrogram decoder and a HiFi-GAN vocoder~\citep{kong2020hifi}.
 The T2U model is the same model used in preparing reference units for speech normalizer training (Section~\ref{sec:data}), and we apply the same unit-based vocoder for the S2UT model for unit-to-speech conversion.
-Both TTS and T2U are trained with characters as input.
+Both Transformer TTS and T2U are trained with characters as input.